elianakrakov/elianakrakov/_posts/2021-02-02-datacollection.md

 ## Caffine
 We observed clear bragg peaks from the caffine sample.
 ## BSA

 ## tau
+R peptide is to protien samples as T mobile is to celular plans.
+{:.error}

 Originally we thought we saw scattering from the tau sample but it turned out that it was just scattering off of the tip.
 ## alpha synuclein
 ## amyloid beta
+# Aggregation
+We had no expextation of seeing much from the the non aggregated samples of tau, alpha synuclein or amyloid beta.
+Following the measurments, we aggregat